MikroElektronika/mikrosdk_click_v2/CONTRIBUTING.md

 Have a question?
 Rather than opening an issue, please consider one of the following steps:

-1. Check our [Forum](https://forum.mikroe.com/) for more information.
+1. Check our [Forum](https://forum.mikroe.com) for more information.
-2. Contact our technical support at [MikroElektronika](https://helpdesk.mikroe.com/conversation/new/3) and adding the tag `Click Board` in the message.
+2. Contact our technical support at [MIKROE](https://helpdesk.mikroe.com) and adding the tag `Click Board` in the message.

 Our capable engineers will be eager to assist you.

 ## Providing Feedback

 Your comments and feedback are welcome, and the development team can be reached by contacting our technical support.

-Technical support can be contacted using already mentioned chat or by submitting a [conversation ticket](https://helpdesk.mikroe.com/conversation/new/3).

 ## Reporting Issues